Taskmaster The Podcast *Best of TM NZ S2 Part 2*

 Yeah, like the people who don't see the show, like Matt Heath, who we'll talk about later, like, yeah, they, the not seeing the show brings something so funny and so fresh.

-And in my season, Bubba had no clue, I think, what the show was.
+And in my season, season, Bubba had no clue, I think, what the show was.
+I think, I think, even her, like, manager, her agent, had like briefed her.

-I think she thought it was like comedians go on and play games.
+Like, I think she thought it was like comedians go on and play games.
+So, I don't know.

-And instead, suddenly, and so that, like, it's so much fun to see someone having to process it in the moment.
+I think, I think she maybe thought it was going to be like Twister or something, and like, and instead, suddenly, you know, and so that, like, it's so much fun to see someone having to process it in the moment.

-I understand it feels a little bit late to celebrate you being the champion of Taskmaster New Zealand because there's been about three or four series since then.
+Very exciting.
+I understand it feels a little bit late to celebrate you being the champion of Taskmaster New Zealand because there's been about, you know, three or four series since then.

 That's the way we do things.